Why do people seek therapy?

 - Feeling critical of and anxious about the way your body looks and having difficulties with eating

-- Concerns about past painful experiences such as physical, sexual, or emotional abuse
+- Recovery from traumatic past and present experiences such as physical, sexual, or emotional abuse

 - Understanding and feeling comfortable with your sexuality

-- Navigating Lesbian, Gay, Bisexual, Queer, and/or Transgender Issues
+- Navigating Lesbian, Gay, Bisexual, Queer, Non-binary, Assexual, and/or Transgender Issues

 - Using behaviors such as cutting (self-mutilation) or substance use to cope with anxiety, depression, or other painful experiences